top of page

 • 6 → extra fabric that was purchased

 ✔️ Kaylani purchased 6 yards more fabric than she used.
+When students understand this, I see their confidence change immediately.

 Why This Matters for the SAT